OpenNeuroDerivatives/ds004141-fmriprep/README.md

 # ds004141 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004141](https://openneuro.org/datasets/ds004141).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004141](https://openneuro.org/datasets/ds004141).

 ## Methods